-Sorry I have been out of the blogosphere for a while.
-A completely unexpected life changing tragedy recently turned my whole world upside down.
+Sorry I’ve been out of the blogosphere for a while.
+An unexpected life changing tragedy recently turned my whole world upside down.

 Some would say it’s unprofessional to bring up personal issues at work, but my business is a personal one – I’m a singer, I am my business !

-So now that I feel ready to write again I want to pay tribute to my dad and remember the person who was without doubt my biggest supporter.
+So now that I feel ready to write again I want to pay tribute to my dad and remember the person who was without doubt my greatest supporter.

 Many of my former clients will remember my father helping me at wedding fairs, eagerly distributing my demo CD’s and leaflets to unsuspecting brides and grooms to be!
-And after mum passed away he relished the opportunity to get out of the house and actually accompany me on my bookings.
-I was always so grateful for his help lugging my PA equipment in and out of churches and venues – the best roadie I could have wished for, and a roadie with style for he was always suited and booted to compliment the occasion.
+And after mum passed away from cancer he relished the opportunity to get out of the house and accompany me to bookings.
+I was always so grateful for his help lugging my PA equipment in and out of churches and venues – the best roadie I could have wished for and a roadie with style for he was always suited and booted to compliment the occasion.

-So this Summer has been hard without him.
-As fate would have it I have been choccablock with bookings, one of my best seasons yet.
-I would never dream of letting any of my clients down, so it had to be business as usual – and if I don’t have anything else to thank god for at the moment, I can at least thank him for keeping me busy.
+So this Summer has been incredibly tough without him.
+As fate would have it I have been back-to-back with bookings, one of my best seasons yet.
+I would never dream of letting any of my clients down so it had to be business as usual and if I don’t have anything else to thank god for at the moment I can at least be thankful for keeping me busy.
 All the gorgeous weddings and occasions that I have been part of over the past few months have helped me to stay focused, occupied and on the straight and narrow.